sertmer/flashcards-starter/README.md

 ## Install instructions

-clone this repo down!
+Clone this repo down!

 ## How to Play

-In the terminal, run:
+In the terminal, navigate to the directory in which you cloned FlashCards.
+Then, run:

 ```bash
 node index.js